vinay-osseed/nz.co.fuzion.icaltimezone/README.md

-# Timezone for Event Icalendar.
+# Timezone for Event ICalendar.

 Downloads the icalendar file as per timezone detected on user's device.
 It leverages the [jsTimezoneDetect](https://github.com/pellepim/jstimezonedetect) library (included with the extension) for automatic detection and setting of a user's timezone via javascript.
 This timezone is used to download the ical file.